Omega-Numworks/Omega-Guide/_pages/en_US/install-epsilon-18-2-0.md

 ---
-title: "Downgrading to 18.2.0"
+title: "Install Epsilon 18.2.0"
 ---

 {% include toc title="Table of Contents" %}

 ### Required Reading

-We will now downgrade to Epsilon 18.2.0
+We will now install Epsilon 18.2.0

-If you are not sure if you are eligible to downgrade, go check [this page](check-downgrade-eligibility) {: .notice--info}
+If you are not sure if you can install Epsilon 18.2.0, go check [this page](check-downgrade-eligibility) {: .notice--info}